DolphyWind/Electra-Lang/README.md

 Electra is an [esolang](https://esolangs.org/wiki/Esoteric_programming_language) where you code like an electrician.
 Electra is inspired by [AsciiDots](https://esolangs.org/wiki/AsciiDots).
 It uses instruction pointers that act like currents in electricity.
 [Here's](https://esolangs.org/wiki/Electra) the esolang wiki page if you are interested.

-# How to get electra?
+# How to get Electra?

 If you are on Arch Linux or a Linux distribution that is based on Arch Linux, you can download Electra using the [AUR](https://aur.archlinux.org).
-To download electra from AUR, install an AUR helper like `yay`.
+To download Electra from AUR, install an AUR helper like `yay`.
 Then type the command below into the terminal to install Electra.

 ```bash
 yay -S electra-git